nevers/esp-blinky-docker/README.md

 * After flashing, you should see the led flashing.

 ## Hardware setup
-For the ESP-12 board, refer to [esp-open-sdk-docker](https://github.com/nevers/esp-open-sdk-docker)
+For flashing the ESP-12 board, refer to [esp-open-sdk-docker](https://github.com/nevers/esp-open-sdk-docker)